 We established an Ally Network to support the inclusion of Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) members of our community, and show our commitment to creating a stronger and more inclusive environment.

 Our aim is for all members of our community to feel supported and free to contribute their best, regardless of gender or sexual orientation.
 Our network will:

-As part of our network, we've partnered with Pride in Diversity, Australia's first and only not-for-profit workplace program designed specifically to assist with LGBTIQ inclusion.
+Allies have completed professional development training to allow them to act as an effective supporter, role model and advocate.
+As part of our network, we partnered with Pride in Diversity, Australia's first and only not-for-profit workplace program designed specifically to assist with LGBTIQ inclusion.